intersystems/FirstLook-REST/README.md

    ZN "mynamespace"

-5. Enter the following commands (replacing with the full path of the buildsample/buildsamplerest.rtn file):
+5. Enter the following commands (replacing with the full path of the buildsample/buildsamplerest.mac file):

-    do $system.OBJ.Load("full-path-to-buildsamplerest.rtn","ck")
+    do $system.OBJ.Load("full-path-to-buildsamplerest.mac","ck")

     do ^buildsamplerest